mubaraqwahab/thinkdev/src/lessons/01-introduction.md

 Think of programming as a way to tell a computer what you want it to do.
 This then means that you must "speak" the language of the computer, <i>machine language</i>.
 However, machine language is quite difficult to learn&mdash;it's "zeroes and ones", as they say.
 Over time, people have developed higher-level languages to make it easier to instruct the computer.
 JavaScript is one of these "high-level languages".
 We still have to translate these languages into machine language for the computer to understand.
 We use sophisticated programs called <i>compilers</i> to do this translation.
 (A little irony here, we don't "compile" JavaScript when we run Node.
-We'll discuss why in the next extras.)
+I'll explain why in the next extras.)

 You might wonder, <i>why don't we just program in our human languages?</i> The problem is that our languages are very ambiguous.
 The same word/phrase/clause can mean very different things depending on the context.
 For example, the phrase "what's up?" can be used as a greeting, but it can also be a literal question, as in "what is above?".
 Programming languages avoid these types of ambiguity so that we get predictable results when we instruct a computer.